Autumn-Joy/webhooks-project/README.md

-- Github is now successfully sending the webhook to the configured url. but we're not receiving it correctly because our endpoint is very minimal.
+> Github is now successfully sending the webhook to our configured url. but we're not receiving it correctly because our endpoint is very minimal.

 - the missing pieces are @RequestHeader, @RequestBody

 - also very important: `X-Github-Event` in the headers tells us what event we're receiving

-- you can use Map<String, String> for logging the headers
+- we can use Map<String, String> for logging the headers

 - with Lombok's `@Slf4j`, a `log` object is immediately available with methods like `log.info()` and `log.error()`